-Unit code L/650/3757
+Unit code L/650/3757 RQF level: 7

 This unit aims to help learners understand the fundamentals of procurement as well as the importance of detecting and managing procurement and contract management risks.
 Learners will also get a critical grasp of diverse procurement legislation frameworks and evaluate risk assessment frameworks in the procurement environment.